Materials Selection Policy

 1. The patron will be contacted by the Director to acknowledge receipt of the Statement of Concern.

-2. The Director will form a committee and meet with library staff to review the material mentioned in the form.
+2. 2.
+The Director will form a committee of library staff and will meet with the committee to review the material mentioned in the form.

 3. The committee will make a recommendation and the patron will be notified by letter.